davidjgoss/davidjgoss.co/about.md

 permalink: /about/
 ---

 I'm David Goss, a 31-year-old British software developer living in Milton Keynes.
-Currently I work for a software company specialising in auto and asset finance.
+Currently I lead a development team at a company specialising in auto and asset finance.
 [Read my full CV](/cv/).

-Although like most people who work on the web I'm something of a generalist, at heart I'm a front-end developer --- HTML, CSS and (most of all) JavaScript are what I do.
-I also take a more-than-casual interest in responsive design, JavaScript tooling and code quality.
+I was originally a front-end developer, and while I still enjoy that the most I'm basically full stack now - I work at a Java shop, but I'm not all that fussy about server-side stacks.
+I'm especially interested in code quality, build tools and CI/CD, and performance.

-I use this personal site to blog (not often enough) about software development and to link to interesting posts from other, smarter people.
+I use this personal site to write irregularly about software development.
 Other than here, you can find me in all the obvious places --- having opinions on [Twitter](http://twitter.com/davidjgoss), sharing code on [GitHub](http://github.com/davidjgoss), and answering questions on [StackOverflow](http://stackoverflow.com/users/2235953/david-goss).

 - - -